Airdrie, North Lanarkshire: Scottish Parliament

-For the purposes of the Scottish Parliament, Airdrie forms part of the Airdrie and Shotts constituency.
-This has slightly different boundaries from those of the UK Parliament constituency of the same name.
-The current Member of the Scottish Parliament (MSP) for Airdrie and Shotts is Neil Grey MSP (Scottish National Party), who won this seat in 2021.
+For the purposes of the Scottish Parliament, Airdrie forms part of the Airdrie constituency.
+This has slightly different boundaries from those of the UK Parliament constituency: previously the two seats were both titled "Airdrie and Shotts", however the Scottish Parliament seat was renamed to simply "Airdrie" ahead of the 2026 Scottish Parliament election.
+The current Member of the Scottish Parliament (MSP) for Airdrie is Neil Grey MSP (Scottish National Party), who won this seat (then called Airdrie and Shotts) in 2021.

-In addition to this, Airdrie is represented by seven regional MSPs from the Central Scotland electoral region.
+In addition to this, Airdrie is represented by seven regional MSPs from the Central Scotland and Lothians West.

 European Parliament

 Before Brexit, it was part of the Scotland European Parliament constituency.

 Local government

 Up until 1975, Airdrie had its own Burgh Council.
 Between 1975 and 1996, Airdrie came under Monklands District Council operating in conjunction with Strathclyde Regional Council.
 Monklands District Council was headquartered in the Coatbridge Municipal Building.
 Many Airdrieonians felt short-changed by MDC's actions and a significant political scandal known as Monklandsgate greatly tarnished the council's reputation.
 After 1996, it came under the authority of the unitary North Lanarkshire Council.
 North Lanarkshire has many councillors; currently, the council is in control of the Labour group and the leader of the council is Jim Logue, councillor for Airdrie Central.